Fireye04/ratslap/README.md

 # Ratslap clone

+## Foreword

+Hi!
+Welcome to my silly little card game!
+If you happen to play it, please open an issue on this repo or send me a message with any feedback you may have!
+I'd love to hear your thoughts, and also rather selfishly, I love hearing when people play my games!

+Alright that's all, enjoy the game!

 ## Goal

 The goal is to get the most cards.
 Once you posess the whole deck, you win.